Selling a House with Asbestos: What Are the Key Considerations?

 Buyer Concerns: Addressing Asbestos Issues in Real Estate Transactions

-When dealing with California real estate, purchasers should be mindful of asbestos concerns.
-Asbestos was historically commonly utilized in construction materials, but it can pose health dangers if not handled properly.
+When dealing with California real estate, purchasers should consider asbestos concerns.
+Asbestos was historically commonly utilized in construction materials, but it can pose health dangers if improperly handled.
 California sellers are required by law to disclose any known asbestos to potential buyers during a real estate transaction.

 What Questions Might Buyers Ask About Asbestos?